hyrodium/ElasticSurfaceEmbedding.jl/README.md

 ### Step 2 : Numerical analysis
+This is the main part.
+Split the surface into pieces, and compute the Eucledian embedding.
+For more information, read [this](/Julia/usage.md).

 ### Step 3 : Edit on vector graphics editor
+The output files are svg format.
+You can print the graphics or cut papers by laser cutting machine, and this step is for preparation.

 ### Step 4 : Craft a paper model

 ## Theoretical framework